-Since the beginning of the year, Bitcoin has more than quadrupled in price, going from under $1000 per Bitcoin to nearly $4700 at its peak in late August.
+Since the beginning of the year, Bitcoin has increased in price by more than 1200%, going from under $1,000 per Bitcoin to nearly around $12,500 as of Dec 6, 2017.
 The year before, Bitcoin doubled in price, going from about $450 to $950.
 Take a look at the interactive Bitcoin chart below (it’s interactive so change the settings).

 What’s remained true in the last two to three years is that the price of Bitcoin continues to trend upwards, often exponentially so and not without a lot of instability.